sagivo/nodejs-addons/README.md

 There are many other params [you can configure in this file](https://github.com/nodejs/node-gyp#the-bindinggyp-file).

 ## Makefile
-Create a `Makefile` file that specify the build instructions.:
+Create a `Makefile` file that specify the build instructions:

 ```
 all: build